-Source: 2016-2020 American Community Survey Five-Year Estimates, U.S. Census Bureau living in West Michigan at 27.6 percent.
-This was 0.1 percentage points greater than the comparable rate for the state.
+Source: 2018-2022 American Community Survey Five-Year Estimates, U.S. Census Bureau (Table 14)

-According to 2016-2020 five-year estimates from the U.S. Census Bureau, 11.2 percent (or 175,500) of West Michigan's population lives below the poverty line.
-Statewide, 13.7 percent of the population lives below the poverty line.
-Those who are Black/African American have the highest poverty rate of those
+According to 2018-2022 five-year estimates from the U.S. Census Bureau, 10.2 percent of West Michigan's population lives below the poverty line and 15.8 percent of West Central's population lives below the poverty line..
+Statewide, 13.1 percent of the population lives below the poverty line.
+Those who are Black/African American have the highest poverty rate of those living in West Michigan at 27 percent and 31% in West Central.
+This was greater than the comparable rate for the state.

-In December of 2019, the Michigan Department of Health and Human Services reported that there were nearly 47,900 assistance program recipients in West Michigan.
-In West Michigan, 55.4 percent of recipients were female, similar to the distribution observed in the state.
-The region had a much lower share of recipients who were Black/African American than that of the state.
+In December of 2023, the Michigan Department of Health and Human Services reported that there were nearly 43,100 assistance program recipients in West Michigan and 7,600 in West Central.
+In West Michigan, 55.1 percent of recipients were female,51 percent for West Central both of which were similar to the distribution observed in the state's 54.3.
+The region as a whole had a much lower share of recipients who were Black/African American than that of the state.

-According to the U.S. Census Bureau, just under 195,000 people, or 12.2 percent, of the population in West Michigan were reported to have a disability.
-The number of individuals with a disability by race/ethnicity aligns closely to their share of total population in the region.
-The distribution of males and females with a disability in the region is nearly equal to the statewide average.
-Just under 40 percent of those with a disability in the region were age 65 or older, slightly lower than the statewide distribution.
+According to the U.S. Census Bureau, 11.4 percent, of the population in West Michigan and 18.4 in West Central were reported to have a disability.
+The number of individuals with a disability by race/ethnicity aligns closely to their share of total population in the West Michigan region.
+Unlike Michigan and West Michigan, a higher share of males in the area had a disability compared to females in West Central..
+Just under 40 percent of those with a disability in the region were age 65 or older, slightly lower than the statewide distribution (40.7 percent).